-Name Audit and Supervisory Committee member Independent director Supplementary explanation on compatibility Reason for appointment Although the Company has a business relationship with Kyushu Electric Power Company, Incorporated including payment of the electricity costs, the monetary value of such transactions are within the scope of the independence criteria set by the Company. career history, having long been involved in the management of Kyushu Electric Power Company, Incorporated and having furthermore contributed to the development and revitalization of the regional economy whereby he took on heavy responsibilities in business circles of the Kyushu area.
-In addition, it has been determined that Mr. Uriu is sufficiently independent of the Company due to the fact that he fulfills the requirements for independent directors as defined by the Tokyo Stock Exchange as well as the Company's independence evaluation criteria for outside officers, and therefore no conflict of interest with general shareholders should arise.
+Name Audit and Supervisory Committee member Independent director Supplementary explanation on compatibility Reason for appointment Kiyotaka Fujibayashi Yes (Important information on concurrent post(s)) Special Adviser, Mitsui Fudosan Co., Ltd. Although the Company has a business relationship with Mitsui Fudosan Co., Ltd. related to real estate, the monetary value of such transactions are within the scope of the independence criteria set by the Company.
+Mr. Fujibayashi was appointed in anticipation that he will perform the functions of supervision and monitoring of the Company's management and perform a checking function over it based on his perspective informed by his experience and knowledge as an expert in real estate strategies and management, which he has accumulated throughout his career in real estate business and management at Mitsui Fudosan Co., Ltd. and Mitsui Fudosan Residential Co., Ltd. In addition, it has been determined that Mr. Fujibayashi is sufficiently independent of the Company due to the fact that he fulfills the requirements for independent directors as defined by the Tokyo Stock Exchange as well as the Company's independence evaluation criteria for outside officers, and therefore no conflict of interest with general shareholders should arise.
 His appointment also reflects the Company's belief that he will supervise its management from an independent perspective.
-Hitomi Yamamoto Yes (Important information on concurrent post(s)) Director and Vice President, ANA Strategic Research Institute Co., Ltd. Although the Company has a business relationship with ALL NIPPON AIRWAYS CO., Ms. Yamamoto was appointed in anticipation that she will perform the functions of supervision and monitoring of the Company's management and perform a checking function over it based on her perspective informed by her in- depth insight and knowledge relating to